grasshousedev/Fumo-store-React-shopify/docs/README.md

 ![Site logo](logo.svg)

 This project contains the code behind my demo [store](https://fumo-store-9.vercel.app/).
 Basically, this is an extended version of the [Next.js Commerce template](https://github.com/vercel/commerce).
-You can see the list of improvements and extensions (with gifs for demonstration) here.
+You can see a list of improvements and extensions (with gifs for demonstration) here.

 ## Project setup